 Although Cornell University has the highest acceptance rates of all Ivy League schools, this does not mean that it’s an easy school to get into.
 To be a competitive applicant for any of these eight prestigious institutions, you cannot slack off when it comes to your applications.
 So really, there is no such thing as the easiest Ivy League school to get into.

-Most importantly, do not choose to go to an Ivy League school for appearances.
+Do not choose to go to an Ivy League school for appearances.
 Choose a program you actually want to attend and graduate from, rather than a program that will look good on your CV.
-Prestige and social status do not necessarily translate into better educational fit for you.
+Prestige and social status do not necessarily translate into a better educational fit for you.
 Choose happiness and invest in your education in a school you truly want to attend.

 FAQs